Exploring off the beaten track Kyiv: A trip to the Aeroplane Museum

 We happened to experience both routes as we didn’t know about the first one until after we had arrived at the museum but the first option is the better of the two as it involves no walking.

-Is the State Aviation Museum in Kiev worth visiting?
+Is the State Aviation Museum in Kyiv worth visiting?

 Definitely!
 I challenge anyone, regardless of gender or age, not to get excited by the huge, aeronautical beasts on display in this wonderful museum.
 Add the fact that it isn’t expensive to enter and is also relatively easy to reach on public transport and you’ve got yourself a real winner, especially if you have got children with you.
 The place is also a dream for photographers and lovers of all things retro.